opendocsg/slw-judgments-backfill/2012_SGHCR_15/report.md

 was rejected.
 The plaintiff also pointed out that the 2nd defendant had entered into a Member’s Voluntary Winding Up and at that point of time, appeared to have a surplus of USD5,235,863 after paying its debts.
 The bulk of this has been distributed and there is only a balance of USD20,000 left.

 37     The defendants asserted that the 1st defendant had at all times acted properly in adjudicating the plaintiff’s Proof of Debt.
-They rely on _Fustar Chemicals Ltd (Hong Kong) v Liquidator of Fustar Chemicals Pte Ltd_ [2009] 4 SLR(R) 458 at [20] where the Court of Appeal held:
+They rely on _Fustar Chemicals Ltd (Hong Kong) v Liquidator of Fustar Chemicals Pte Ltd_ <span class="citation">[2009] 4 SLR(R) 458</span> at [20] where the Court of Appeal held:

  ...The liquidator has to ensure that the assets of the company are only distributed to creditors who have debts that have been genuinely created and remain legally due.
 He has extensive powers to go behind documents.
 Even judgments and compromise agreements can be re-evaluate to ensure that the debts are genuine....he is only bound to take extraordinary steps to scrutinise a proof of debt on the basis that it could be a false claim in cases where he has reason to be suspicious about is genuineness or legal validity...[emphasis in the original]